 The ABS pump has a tough life, and sometimes it happens that it will wear out and get damaged.
 The good thing is that you can often replace just the ABS pump if you can find one for your car.

 Sometimes you can’t replace just the ABS pump, so you have to buy a complete ABS unit.

 Inside of the ABS unit, electric valves open and close the brake calipers’ pressure, not to let you put too much pressure on the brake calipers.

 It happens that these ABS solenoids fail, and in this case, you do often have to replace the whole ABS unit since they are located inside of it and are not replaceable.

 Most of the time, if you buy the ABS pump part, you will also get the housing with the valves inside, but you should always double-check this before the purchase.

 The last part of the ABS is the ABS control module.
 This part is also installed on the ABS unit, and sometimes it happens that it fails.
 This control module controls everything that has to do with the ABS.

 It is often possible to replace just the abs control unit, but you should know that you often have to reprogram the new control module to your car.
 This is often something that just the authorized dealers can do.

 Is it safe to drive with the ABS light on?

-When your ABS light is on, it does indicate that there is a problem in your ABS system and it will shut your ABS system off.
-If your ABS light appears when you are out and driving, you should drive your car to a mechanic workshop as fast as possible.
+When your ABS light is on, it indicates a problem in your ABS, and it will shut your ABS off completely.
+If your ABS light appears when you are out and driving, you should drive your car to a mechanic workshop as fast and calmly as possible.
 You should not keep driving your car with the light on if you do not feel comfortable.